cyrusobrien/cyrusobrien/_pages/photos.md

             <div class="item">
                 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/shakedown.jpg" alt="Slide 15" />
                 <div class="carousel-caption">
                     <p>This is a picture of a sign leading to the Visitor's Park at the North Florida Reception and Medical Center in Lake Butler, Florida, ca. 1972.
 Prisoners endured strip searches before and after meeting their loved ones, who were also thoroughly searched.
-On Saturday mornings, I often waited outside the main gate with families, many of whom were made to wait hours before being allowed in to see their loved ones.</p>
+On Saturday mornings in 2015 and 2016, I often waited outside the main gate with families, many of whom had travelled great distances at great expense to see their loved ones.</p>
                 </div>
             </div>
             <div class="item">